studentkittens/lncs-pandoc/paper.md

 As `git-annex` is primary a command line tool developed by developers for power users.
 But in meantime there is also a fancy GUI-based tool called [git annex webapp](#webapp).
 It is a part of the [git annex assistant](#assistant).
 This chapter gives a short introduction to the way `git-annex` can be used.
 Basic usage commands are demonstrated only.
-For a complete list of command and possibilities of `git-annex` see the manpage or type `git annex` inside the repository to get a list of all possible commands.
+For a complete list of command and possibilities of `git-annex` see the manpage (`man git annex`) or type `git annex` inside the repository to get a list of all possible commands.

 ## Commandline usage